 Following my return I had remarkable success in attaining a master’s degree and a job which offered both generous holidays and remuneration.
 I was even able to take off thirteen months before starting, which gave me time to finish the restoration of the truck and set off again in June 2014, returning in November of the same year.

-In May 2015 I used my entire annual holiday on another continuation of the Odyssey, something I hope to repeat in coming years.
+In 2015 and 2017 I used my entire annual leave from work on further continuations of the Odyssey, something I hope to repeat in coming years.

 What follows is a summary of the trip to date, a very brief overview of the Stages which are described in the text.